rishabhgoel0213/rishabhgoel0213/Resume.typ

 #v(0.35em)
 #text(size: 9.2pt)[
-  Curious and driven technologist who blends math, code, and creativity to explore complex ideas.
-Passionate about scientific discovery, mentoring peers, and making hard concepts approachable.
+  Physics-minded builder who uses code, math, and writing to explore hard ideas, then turns what I learn into tools, explanations, and communities that help others learn too.
 ]

 #section[EDUCATION]